-Permissions are the central element of a role and are used as specific rights that a user has in relation either to the system as whole, or projects he or she is (or is not) part of.
-There is user-specific hierarchy of permissions.
-For example, a user with the role of Administrator (or, in short, Administrator) has the right (permission) to set permissions at will.
+Permissions are the central element of an access level and are used as specific rights that a user has in relation either to the system as whole, or projects he or she is (or is not) part of.
+There is a user-specific hierarchy of permissions.
+For example, a user with the access level of Administrator (or, in short, Administrator) has the right (permission) to set permissions at will.

 In Birdview, permissions are divided into three groups:

 2) permissions in relation to a project(s) the user is a member of, and

 3) permissions in relation to projects the user is NOT member of.